Ngufor-emmanuella/first-micro-project/README.md

 # My porfolio
 > In this project i built a personal portfolio adding a contact form and making the project to be responsive on both mobile and desktop version.
-Also i added linters or javascript and a javascript file where i made my mobile menu to popup no complex coding was done here .
+Also i added linters for javascript and a javascript file where i made my mobile menu to popup no complex coding was done here .
 ## Built With